huggingface/huggingface_hub/docs/source/en/guides/collections.md

 The [`Collection`] object returned by [`get_collection`] contains:
 - high-level metadata: `slug`, `owner`, `title`, `description`, etc.
-- a list of [`CollectionItem`] objects.
-Each item represents a model, a dataset, a Space or a paper.
+- a list of [`CollectionItem`] objects; each item represents a model, a dataset, a Space, or a paper.

-All items of a collection are guaranteed to have:
+All collection items are guaranteed to have:
 - a unique `item_object_id`: this is the id of the collection item in the database
-- an `item_id`: this is the id on the Hub of the underlying item (model, dataset, Space, paper).
-It is not necessarily unique! only the `item_id`/`item_type` pair is unique.
+- an `item_id`: this is the id on the Hub of the underlying item (model, dataset, Space, paper); it is not necessarily unique, and only the `item_id`/`item_type` pair is unique
-- an `item_type`: model, dataset, Space, paper.
+- an `item_type`: model, dataset, Space, paper
-- the `position` of the item in the collection.
-Position can be updated to re-organize your collection (see [`update_collection_item`] below)
+- the `position` of the item in the collection, which can be updated to reorganize your collection (see [`update_collection_item`] below)

 A `note` can also be attached to the item.
-This is useful to add additional information about the item (e.g. a comment, a link to a blog post, etc.).
-If an item doesn't have a note, the attribute still exists with a `None` value.
+This is useful to add additional information about the item (a comment, a link to a blog post, etc.).
+The attribute still has a `None` value if an item doesn't have a note.

 In addition to these base attributes, returned items can have additional attributes depending on their type: `author`, `private`, `lastModified`, `gated`, `title`, `likes`, `upvotes`, etc. None of these attributes are guaranteed to be returned.

 ## Create a new collection

 Now that we know how to get a [`Collection`], let's create our own!
-Use [`create_collection`] with a title and optionally a description.
+Use [`create_collection`] with a title and description.

 ```py
 >>> from huggingface_hub import create_collection